bobbyluig/bobbyluig.github.io/_drafts/04-20-2024-the-elevator-is-slow.md

     # ...
     if at_capacity:
         def skip_floor(buttons, floor):
-            yield self.env.timeout(0.1)
+            yield self.env.timeout(0)
             buttons[floor] = True

         self.env.process(skip_floor(buttons, floor))
     # ...
 ```

-We can implement this by creating a new process that re-presses the same directional button a short time after the elevator door closes.
+We can implement this by creating a new process that re-presses the same directional button after the elevator leaves this floor.
+The zero-delay timeout is necessary  we get stuck in an finite loop.
 In this case, `buttons` is already associated with a direction.
-There is no need to parametrize the wait time because it has very little impact on the overall simulation as long as it is sufficiently small.
 Note that there are some complexities not shown here.
 In particular, it is not necessary to press the button in rare cases where a different elevator can service the request.

 ### Door Interruption